|

 section editors to commission most of the content.

-In 2000, I commissioned a new website,
+In 2000, I commissioned a new website, which I managed for two years.

-I secured interviews
+I secured in-depth interviews

-of well over 100 key public figures, including Tony
+of scores of key people, including Tony

-Blair and Gerry Adams (pipping most of the British media),
+Blair, Noam Chomsky and Gerry Adams (pipping most of the British media),

-and myself interviewed, among others, Anita
+and I myself interviewed, among others, Anita

 Roddick, John

-Humphrys, George
+Humphrys, Philip

-Mike Jackson, as well as writing leaders &c.
+Pullman and Jane Goodall, as well as writing leaders &c.

 The one that